Joseph Lister: London 1877–1900

-On 10 February 1877, Scottish surgeon, Sir William Fergusson Chair of Systematic Surgery at King's College Hospital, died.
-On 18 February, in reply to a tentative approach from a representative of Kings College, Lister stated that he would be willing to accept the Chair on the proviso that he could radically reform the teaching there.
-There was no doubt that Lister mission was both evangelical and apostolic and this was his true purpose in moving to London.
+On 10 February 1877, the Scottish surgeon Sir William Fergusson, Chair of Systematic Surgery at King's College Hospital, died.
+On 18 February, in reply to a tentative approach from a representative of Kings College, Lister stated that he would be willing to accept the chair if he could radically reform the teaching there.
+There was no doubt that Lister's mission was both evangelical and apostolic and this was his true purpose in moving to London.

-British surgeon John Wood was originally next in line and was elected to the chair.
+British surgeon John Wood, who originally next in line, was elected to the chair.
 Wood was hostile to Lister obtaining the chair.
 On 8 March 1877, in a private letter to an associate, Lister contrasted their differing teaching methods and stated in no uncertain terms his opinion of Fergusson, "The mere fact of Fergusson having held the clinical chair is surely a matter of no great moment".
 In a comment to another colleague, Lister stated that his goal in taking the appointment was "the thorough working of the antiseptic system with a view to its diffusion in the Metropolis".
 At a memorial held by his students to persuade him to remain, Lister criticised London teaching.
-His impromptu speech was heard by a reporter, that ensured it was published in the London and Edinburgh newspapers.
-This jeopardised Lister's position, as word reached the governing council at King's College, who awarded the chair to John Wood, a few weeks later.
+His impromptu speech was heard by a reporter who ensured that it was published in the London and Edinburgh newspapers.
+This jeopardised Lister's position, as word reached the governing council at King's College, who awarded the chair to John Wood a few weeks later.

 However, negotiations were renewed in May and he was finally elected on 18 June 1877 to a newly created Chair of Clinical Surgery.
-The second Clinical Surgery Chair was created specifically for Lister, as the hospital feared the negative publicity that would have resulted had Lister not been elected.
+The second Clinical Surgery Chair was created specifically for Lister because the hospital feared the negative publicity that would have resulted had Lister not been elected.
+Lister remained at King's College Hospital for sixteen years before retiring in 1893 following the death of his wife.